john-itcsolutions/cheirrs/README.md

      on installing the cheirrs backend with database and blockchains, should be performed on a multipass ubuntu vm on top of the same Host.
 See below.
      For now, the following may be performed on a multipass vm or the Host:

+`sudo snap install multipass`

+`multipass launch -n <vm-name> -c 3 -m 12G -d 100GB`

      1. Install juju components
-     1. Install microk8s on Host as above
+     2. Install microk8s on Host or vm as above
-     2. Add yourself to the microk8s group
+     3. Add yourself to the microk8s group
-     3. Perform quick reset of terminal; as follows
+     4. Perform quick reset of terminal; as follows

 On the Host, or a multipass vm, you'll need to install these snaps to get started: